 By helping requirements engineers and business analysts follow the INCOSE rules for writing requirements, NLP analysis tools like QVscribe also help ensure that individual requirements and sets of requirements possess their desired characteristics.

-In Section 3 of the Guide for Writing Requirements, INCOSE lists and describes five characteristics that a set of requirements should possess.
+In Section 3 of the Guide for Writing Requirements, INCOSE lists and describes nine characteristics that a set of requirements should possess.
 These five essential characteristics of requirements statements are:

 - Able to be validated